CSbyGB/pentips/Tools/nmap.md

 - `nmap -T4 -A -p- 10.10.10.97` This mode sends a lot more probes, and it is more likely to be detected, but provides a lot of valuable host information

+## Put results in a file

+- `-oA <filename>` This includes XML output, greppable output, and text output

 ## Host discovery on a network

 - `sudo nmap -sn 10.10.110.0-254`

+## Other useful scans

+- `nmap -v -oG -` See which port are scanned
+- `nmap -sV --open <ip address>` This will run a service enumeration (-sV) scan against the default top 1,000 ports and only return open ports (--open).

 ## Nmap Scripts